pagkly/Zed/Investopedia3/Expense Definition.md

 ### How Expenses Are Recorded

-Companies break down their revenues and expenses in their [income statements](https://www.investopedia.com/terms/i/incomestatement.asp).
+Companies break down their revenues and expenses in their [[income statements]](https://www.investopedia.com/terms/i/incomestatement.asp).
 Accountants record expenses through one of two accounting methods: cash basis or accrual basis.
 Under cash basis accounting, expenses are recorded when they are paid.
 In contrast, under the accrual method, expenses are recorded when they are incurred.

 For example, if a business owner schedules a carpet cleaner to clean the carpets in the office, a company using cash basis records the expense when it pays the invoice.
 Under the accrual method, the business accountant would record the carpet cleaning expense when the company receives the service.
 Expenses are generally recorded on an accrual basis, ensuring that they match up with the revenues reported in accounting periods.